Free School Meals

 The Pupil Premium is a sum of money in the school’s budget based on the number of children who are looked after or who are entitled to free school meals.

-The school had 7 Pupil Premium children (with no looked After/service children) funded in FY16/17.
-We have budgeted support for all 7 at £1320 per pupil.
-This gives us a total budget of £9240 to be spent directly on these pupils in FY 17/18.
+The school had 14 Pupil Premium children (including looked after children but no service children) funded in FY 21/22.
+We have budgeted support for all at £1385 per pupil.
+This gives us a total budget of £21,440 to be spent directly on these pupils in FY 22/23.

 According to the Government, "It is for schools and head teachers to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupil within their responsibility".
 At Symondsbury we use a number of creative approaches when spending this money to enable our vulnerable pupils to make more progress and close the gap in attainment between pupils of low income families and those from more affluent families.
 At Symondsbury we believe that all pupils have the right to achieve the very best they can, irrespective of their family financial circumstances.
 We work tirelessly to ensure the best outcomes for all, and utilise Pupil Premium funds to achieve this.